Medical Laboratory Science Program

 The Admissions Committee at St. Christopher's Hospital for Children bases its acceptance on the strength of a student's academic record, recommendations and a personal interview that is conducted during the application process.

 The prerequisites for admission into the fourth year of the program include approximately 90 semester credits of both liberal arts and science courses, including the content areas listed previously under Pre-Clinical Course Requirements.
 Admission will be limited to students with a minimum cumulative average of 2.8 and minimum average of 2.8 in all science courses.
 If accepted for the fourth year of the program, the student must maintain a 3.0 average in all science courses during the fourth year.
 The program accepts applications from August through November for the next academic year's class; however, it is suggested that applications be received by October to be considered for the first round of admissions.
-The MLS Program at St. Christopher's admits 8 students each year to provide the very best in personalized education in the medical laboratory sciences.
+The MLS Program at St. Christopher's accepts 8-12 students each year to provide the very best in personalized education in the medical laboratory sciences.
 Students assume responsibility for their own health care and hospitalization costs.
 In addition, all Medical Laboratory Sciences students are required to maintain health insurance during the professional training experience.
-All applications should be received no later than November 30.
+All applications should be received no later than August 1st.

 MLS Program Refund Policy